ONLYOFFICE-QA/onlyoffice_api_gem/README.md

-# Teamlab
+# ONLYOFFICE

-Ruby Framework to interact with TeamLab API 2.0
+Ruby Framework to interact with ONLYOFFICE API

 ## Installation